LotusCreme/CBVIR/README.md

 ../Efficient-CBVIR/featureextraction/solar/data/networks/
 ```
 For more information about the Second-Order Loss and Attention model, please read ["SOLAR: Second-Order Loss and Attention for Image Retrieval, Ng, Tony, ECCV 2020"](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiph7XUqeKEAxXP6wIHHYq0DTcQFnoECBMQAQ&url=https%3A%2F%2Fwww.ecva.net%2Fpapers%2Feccv_2020%2Fpapers_ECCV%2Fpapers%2F123700256.pdf&usg=AOvVaw2QIOU6-82OpK5xbX1efwUt&opi=89978449) or find more through their [GitHub page](https://github.com/tonyngjichun/SOLAR.git).

+In this module, the `offline.py` and `online.py` files are two decomposed stages, which includes Shortlisting of keyframes and High-level Feature Extraction with Searching respectively.
+The features are stored for each run, enabling faster performance progressively as more input queries are inserted into the system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>